 Surrogacy in Greece is available for married or unmarried heterosexual couples or single women.
 Less established is the law for single men or homosexual couples though there are signs of progression.

 Careful advice and planning is required to complete your arrangement.
 It is important to do extensive research and make sure that whatever decision you make is legal in Greece.
-We can refer you to a good surrogacy lawyer in Greece if you wish.

 Regardless of the surrogacy law in Greece, the surrogate is always the legal mother.
 Whether one of you is the legal father will depend on the insemination or transfer and whether the surrogate is married.
 It is essential that you get advice before you start the process.
-We will advise you on whether you can become legal parents to the child(ren) and how to return to England with the child.
-We will then provide a bespoke service for you to obtain a Parental Order.
+I will advise you on whether you can become legal parents to the child(ren) and how to return to England with the child.
+I will then provide a bespoke service for you to obtain a Parental Order.

 A Parental Order extinguishes any legal rights that the surrogate and her husband have for the child.
 If you do not apply for a Parental Order by the time the child is 6 months old, you may need to consider alternatives such as adoption.
 This deadline has been extended in some cases.
-We will work with you to ensure that all of the necessary paperwork is in place for the Parental Order process within the deadline.
+I will work with you to ensure that all of the necessary paperwork is in place for the Parental Order process within the deadline.

-Please call our surrogacy lawyers for advice on surrogacy in Greece today on 01727 884 688 or e-mail Harjit directly on email@example.com
+Please call our surrogacy lawyers for advice on surrogacy in Greece today on 01727 884 688 or e-mail directly on email@example.com

-We provide legal advice on surrogacy based on the law in England.
+I provide legal advice on surrogacy based on the law in England and Wales.

 I have acted for clients working with many agencies across the world.
 I will not recommend any surrogacy provider, destination, agency or clinic.
-If our advice concludes that you can become legal parents following the arrangement, it should not be considered as advice to proceed.
-If we have acted for couples who have entered into similar arrangements, you should not take that as advice to proceed.
+If my advice concludes that you can become legal parents following the arrangement you are considering, it should not be taken as advice to proceed.
+If I have acted for couples who have entered into similar arrangements, you should not take that as advice to proceed.
 You must always do your own due diligence on any agency / destination.
 A successful arrangement for someone else won’t always mean a successful arrangement for you.
 I will not take part in any negotiations for your surrogacy arrangement nor, will I review your surrogacy contract.